bmann/bmcgarden/_notes/Web3.md

 ---
 ---

-My definition of web3 from a technical perspective is that it is composed of self-verifying data structures, cryptography, and distributed systems.
+My definition of web3 from a technical perspective is that it is composed of <mark>self-verifying data structures, cryptography, and distributed systems</mark>.

 These are all active areas of research in computer science and information theory.